 What About the Quality of Life for a Patient?

 In order to go beyond the focus of treating the disease to caring for the whole patient, seeing healthcare professionals who focus on symptom management and supportive (palliative) care, early and throughout treatment, is an important aspect of care.
 This also includes seeking good nutritional care, with access to a registered dietitian and prescribed pancreatic enzymes.

-Another key is having a support system of caregivers, family, friends, healthcare professionals and a Patient Central Associate to address and manage the patient’s needs.
+Another key is having a support system of caregivers, family, friends, healthcare professionals and a PanCAN Patient Services Case Manager to address and manage the patient’s needs.
 No one should face pancreatic cancer alone.
 Support for the pancreatic cancer patient is critical to improve quality of life and overall well-being.

 The Survivor and Caregiver Network consists of pancreatic cancer survivors and caregivers who communicate one-on-one with others facing the disease.

 Navigating today’s complex healthcare system can often feel daunting.
 Though many healthcare providers support the approach of treating the whole patient, they often face hurdles.

 It’s important to remember that you are your own best advocate.
 The Pancreatic Cancer Action Network strongly recommends seeking a healthcare team that suits all your physical, mental and emotional needs.
 Every patient deserves to be treated with dignity for who they uniquely are and for what their personal journey requires to fight the world’s toughest cancer.